-This report is made solely to the company's members, as a body, in accordance with The Companies (Guernsey) Law, 2008.
+This report is made solely to the company's members, as a body, in accordance with The Companies (Guernsey) Law, 2008 and Paragraph 4.2 of the Licensees (Conduct of Buisness) Rules and Guidance, 2021.
 Our audit work has been undertaken so that we might state to the company's members those matters we are required to state to them in an auditor's report and for no other purpose.
 To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the company and the company's members as a body, for our audit work, for this report, or for the opinions we have formed.